wahyuayesha/Cardify/README.md

 Cardify simplifies the learning process by:
 - Automatically converting **text and image notes** into structured flashcards using **Gemini AI**
 - Extracting text from images through **Google ML Kit**
 - Presenting content in interactive learning sessions designed for active recall
+- Enabling learners to access and review digital flashcards anytime, anywhere

 This approach reduces manual effort while improving learning efficiency.